Mean-field behaviour of the random connection model on hyperbolic space: Introduction

 That is, the critical exponent $\delta=2$. \item For all $n\geq 1$, there exist $0<C_n\leq C'_n<\infty$ such that

 for all $\lambda<\lambda_c$.
 That is, the critical exponent $\Delta=2$. \end{enumerate} \end{theorem}

 The lower bounds on $\chi(\lambda)$ and $\theta(\lambda)$ hold in very great generality.
-The arguments of \cite{caicedo2023critical} - phrased on the product space of the Euclidean $\Rd$ with a general mark space - make no use of the geometry of the ambient space and transfer across directly to our hyperbolic case.
+The arguments of \cite{caicedo2023critical} -- phrased on the product space of the Euclidean $\Rd$ with a general mark space -- make no use of the geometry of the ambient space and transfer across directly to our hyperbolic case.
 The remaining bounds are more subtle and do not hold in such generality, and here we use specific properties of hyperbolic space (in particular related to isoperimetric properties).

 Interestingly, the same critical exponents have been obtained recently for the random connection model on high-dimensional \emph{Euclidean space} $\Rd$.
-Indeed, in \cite{HeyHofLasMat19}, a lace expansion argument was developed to prove the so-called \emph{triangle condition}, and \cite{caicedo2023critical} proved that the triangle condition implies critical exponents very much like in Theorem \ref{thm:CritExponents}.
+Indeed, in \cite{HeyHofLasMat19}, a lace expansion argument was developed to prove the so-called \emph{triangle condition}, and \cite{caicedo2023critical} proved that the triangle condition implies critical exponents very much like in Theorem~\ref{thm:CritExponents}.
 In the present work, we use the geometric properties resulting from negative curvature of the ambient space to prove the critical exponents directly, rather than going via the triangle diagram.
 Our proof is inspired by techniques on hyperbolic graphs by Madras and Wu \cite{madras2010trees}.
+Similar to their result, our theorem is limited to dimensions $2$ and $3$.
+The reason for this lies in Lemma~\ref{lem:DeterministicBound}, where we provide a deterministic bound on the ratio of the number of surface vertices of convex hyperbolic polytopes to the hyperbolic volume of that region.
+This is not true \emph{deterministically} for $\HypDim$ with $d\ge4$ (see also Remark~\ref{rem:dge4}).
+Even though we consider $d=2$ to be the most interesting part of the paper, we see no reason to believe that the main result is limited to these dimensions, and possibly a probabilistic version of Lemma~\ref{lem:DeterministicBound} could be obtained for $d\ge4$.

+An alternative proof approach is laid out in the work of Hutchcroft \cite{Hutch19}, who develops an improved version of Benjamini and Schramm's `magic lemma' \cite{benjaminischramm2001recurrence} and uses it to show mean-field behaviour for bond percolation on quasi-transitive hyperbolic graphs.
+Similarly to our Lemma~\ref{lem:DeterministicBound}, it is based on the observation that in hyperbolic geometry a typical point in a compact set is close to the boundary of its convex hull.
+However, a direct application of his Proposition~4.1 would require the graph to be highly regular -- including having an upper bound on the degrees and a positive lower bound on the separation between vertices.
+One would thus need to get extra control on configurations with clustered vertices as well as dealing with possible long-range connections.
+Note that the probabilistic control required by this proof approach would be necessary for all $d\geq 2$, not just $d\geq 4$.